Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 The cpeCray etc modules also load the MPI libraries and Cray LibSci just as the PrgEnv modules do.
 And they are sometimes used to work around problems in Cray-provided modules that cannot changed easily due to the way system administration on a Cray system is done.
+They will load the matching PrgEnv module also, but do so in a more controlled environment to guarantee that the correct version is always loaded.

 This is also the environment in which the LUST installs most software, and from the name of the modules you can see which compilers we used.